Spectory/actor_model_and_elixir_dev_meeting/debugging.md

 #### Unit test
 <img src="./imgs/bart.jpg" alt="Drawing" width="225"align="right" />
  - There are 2 kinds of programmers.
 The ones that write tests & the ones that wished they had.
- - The second kind are assholes.
- - No body likes an asshole, so JUST DO IT YOU F@#!!!